 Not equal to: True

-The complex data type in Python is used to represent numbers with both real and imaginary parts.
-It is written in the form of a + bj, where a represents the real part and b represents the imaginary part.
+In Python, people use the complex datatype in python to represent numbers with both real and imaginary parts.
+You write it in the form of a + bj, where a represents the real part and b represents the imaginary part.
 Complex numbers are useful in mathematical calculations and scientific computations that involve imaginary quantities.

 # Assigning complex values to variables